Pranav-M23/SalesPulseAI/README.md

 There is no enforced folder structure.
 Organize your repository however you like.

-However, your fork must include the following:
+However, your fork's readme file must include the following:

-### Readme File
 * **Problem Statement**: What problem are you solving and why?

 * **Project Overview**: What your project does and how agentic AI is used.